 Crisis Care Crucial to Suicide Prevention

-On July 16, Congress enacted legislation that would strengthen and expand existing crisis care services by creating a three-digit number to assist in getting the care you or your loved ones need.
+On July 16, 2020, Congress enacted legislation that strengthened and expanded existing crisis care services by creating a three-digit number, 988, to assist in getting the care you or your loved ones need.
 By calling 988, you will be greeted by a trained crisis care consultant who is willing, ready and able to listen and offer support in anything you may be experiencing—whether it is mental or emotional distress, substance use or suicidal crises.
 Crisis care hotline staff are there to help reduce the intensity of your situation, to listen, and to connect with you to help ensure your safety and provide additional resources.

 A crisis can strike any time, day or night and when you may be feeling overwhelmed, hopeless or isolated, crisis care counselors can provide hope to those in need.
 Receiving this care can make a pivotal difference.
 In fact, family members we have spoken with have attributed crisis care as a difference-maker when a loved one considered taking their own life.